-Entrants are employees authorized to enter a Permit-Required Confined Space.
+Entrants are employees authorized to enter a permit-required confined space.
 Entrants must:

-- Communicate with the attendant as necessary alerting them of hazards. - Exit from permit space whenever there is an order to evacuate, a hazard is recognized, or an evacuation alarm is activated. - Know the hazards that they may encounter during entry. - Properly use equipment described under the "Equipment" section.
+- Communicate with the attendant, as necessary, alerting them of hazards. - Exit from the permit space whenever there is an order to evacuate, a hazard is recognized or an evacuation alarm is activated. - Know the hazards that they may encounter during entry. - Properly use equipment described under the section "Equipment".